snapsinazfs/snapsinazfs/README.md

   - SnapsInAZfs.Settings: Contains formal definitions of settings in code.
 The .net configuration binder is used to populate an instance of this class, in SnapsInAZfs, and command line arguments are used to override individual values, as appropriate.
   - Test projects: Each class library project will have a test project defined, for unit tests.
-I'm not doing this by TDD, so these are likely to not be well-defined until later in the project development cycle, when things stabilize a bit.
+I didn't initially write this using TDD, so these are not yet well-defined.
+I am working on adding tests right now.
+I won't tag a non-beta release until I've gotten significant coverage from the unit tests and fixed anything they reveal.

  My intention is to keep the project/solution easily useable from both Visual Studio 2022+ on Windows as well as vscode on Linux (I will be using both environments to develop it).
 As I use ReSharper on Visual Studio in